How might we define “product”?

 How might we define product?

-I define product as — Packaged solution(s) to meet human need(s)
+I define product as — Packaged solution(s) to meet human need(s) in exchange of unit(s) of value

 To be honest this is my 7th version of this definition, likely the most elegant one; in my opinion anyway!
 This is also aligned with my way of pursuing product thinking and elaborating on concepts more than process.